-Correct spelling, explaination: necessary comes from a noun necessity (which is used for saying about things that must be done).
+Correct spelling, explanation: necessary comes from the noun necessity (which is used for saying about things that must be done).
 The correct spelling includes one c, so

 neccessary is an incorrect form.